James Lew

-James Jene Fae Lew (born September 6, 1952) is an American martial artist, stuntman, and actor.
-He has made 80 on-screen film and television appearances and 46 more as a stunt coordinator or stunt double.
-He won a Primetime Emmy Award for Outstanding Stunt Coordination for his work on the series Luke Cage.
+James Jene Fae Lew (September 6, 1952 – August 23, 2026) was an American martial artist, stuntman and actor.
+He made 80 on-screen film and television appearances and 46 more as a stunt coordinator or stunt double.
+Lew won a Primetime Emmy Award for Outstanding Stunt Coordination for his work on the series Luke Cage.

-Biography
+Early life and career

-Of Chinese descent, Lew was born James Jene Fae Lew on September 6, 1952 in Escalon, California and raised in South Los Angeles.
-He began studying martial arts at the age of 14, when he began taking classes in Tang Soo Do and Choy Li Fut.
-He is practiced in Bak Mei Pai and Five Animals kung fu, Tae Kwon Do, Jeet Kune Do, Hapkido, boxing, and submission grappling.
+Of Chinese descent, Lew was born James Jene Fae Lew in Escalon, California, on September 6, 1952.
+He was raised in South Los Angeles.
+Lew began studying martial arts at the age of 14, when he began taking classes in Tang Soo Do and Choy Li Fut.
+He was practiced in Bak Mei Pai and Five Animals kung fu, Tae Kwon Do, Jeet Kune Do, Hapkido, boxing and submission grappling.
 In the 1970s, he co-founded Sil Lung Kung Fu demo team with Al Leong and Douglas Lim Wong, and won several championships in martial arts forms.

 An early role for Lew was as a guard in the John Cassavetes 1976 film, The Killing of a Chinese Bookie.

 Lew had a role in Killpoint, an action film directed by Frank Harris and starring Leo Fong, Richard Roundtree, Cameron Mitchell and Stack Pierce.

 In 2017, he acted in the sci-fi film Star Raiders: The Adventures of Saber Raine, directed by Mark Steven Grove and starring Casper Van Dien, Cynthia Rothrock, Sara Salazar, and Tyler Weaver Jr.

-Personal life
+Personal life and death

 Lew was married to Pamela Gidley from 2005 until their divorce in 2008.
-Lew married Jordanna Alex Potter (née Glaskin) in 2014.
-He is the stepfather of actor Ryan Potter, who portrayes Gar Logan/Beast Boy on the HBO Max series Titans.
+He married Jordanna Alex Potter (née Glaskin) in 2014.
+Lew was the stepfather of actor Ryan Potter, who portrayed Gar Logan/Beast Boy on the HBO Max series Titans.

+Lew died in Los Angeles on August 23, 2026, at the age of 73.